These are frequently asked questions regarding the RMM Suite and MSP Builder products.

 - Do you offer training?

 - Yes, in fact, it's not an option.
-We provide 6 hours to assist with the implementation and 8 hours of individual or small-group (web-based video-conference) training.
+We provide 6 hours of individual or small-group (web-based video-conference) training as part of the implementation.
 We provide additional training resources, including access to our Video Training service, which covers our products, Operation and Best Practices for VSA, and several generic IT Best Practice topics.
-The video training sessions range from one to six approximately 50-minute long videos, include PDF training guides and PowerPoint slide decks, and a short exam.
+The video training sessions range from one to six approximately 50-minute long videos, and include PDF training guides.

 - How often is the system updated?